-We require the details of two referees, unrelated, one of whom should be your current or most recent employer, and the Head in the case of a school.
-The School reserves the right to ask for a reference from any previous employer.
+We require the details of two referees, unrelated, one of who and the Head in the case of a school.
+The School reserves the rig

 May we contact referees prior to interview?
 Yes/No

 Name Name

 Address Address

 Tel Tel

 Email Email

 How long have you known this referee and in what capacity?
 How long have you known this referee and in what capacity?